-Compared to other primate species, humans are born too soon, greatly immature and markedly dependent on others to survive.
-As a species, we are both "precocious" (born early) and "altricial" (in need of extended intensive care from others to survive; see Gould, 1979).
-It is useful, even indispensable not to lose track of this basic context when thinking about the origins of human self-conscious psychology, in particular the human exacerbated need to gain the recognition of others.
+"precocious" (born early) and "altricial" (in need of extended intensive care from others to survive; see Gould, 1979).
+It is useful, even indispensable not to lose track of this basic context when thinking about the origins of human selfconscious psychology, in particular the human exacerbated need to gain the recognition of others.

-AQ: Please note the year discrepancy "Trevarthan (1984)" in crossreference and "Trevarthan (1987)" in reference.
-The human precocious birth and "external gestation" (Montagu, 1961) evolved under the combined pressure of a proportionally larger brain and the narrowing of the female's birth canal that is associated with the emergence of bipedal locomotion (Konner, 2010; Trevarthan, 1984).
+The human precocious birth and "external gestation" (Montagu, 1961) evolved under the combined pressure of a proportionally larger brain and the narrowing of the female's birth canal that is associated with the emergence of bipedal locomotion (Konner, 2010; Trevarthan, 1987).
 The narrowing of the birth canal in human evolution led to a precocious birth and, in turn, shaped the unique ways we are brought up and cared for over a uniquely protracted period of dependency (human prolonged immaturity, see Bruner, 1972).
 It is also probably what contributed to our unique self-conscious and reputation psychology that gives radically new self-evaluative meanings to the gaze of others.